Karnataka CM to convene all-party meeting to discuss Mekedatu project, rules out negotiations with TN | Law-Order

 The DPR of the project is before the Cauvery Water Management Authority (CWMA), also the matter is before the Environment Ministry, for environmental clearance, for which terms of reference have to be fixed.

-The Chief Minister said, a miscellaneous application from Tamil Nadu is before the Supreme Court regarding the project, also there was a Chennai Green Tribunal's stay for the project on the basis of some farmers visiting the proposed dam site, though it was quashed by the Central Green Tribunal, it has been challenged in the Supreme Court.
+The Chief Minister said a miscellaneous application from Tamil Nadu is before the Supreme Court regarding the project.
+Also, the National Green Tribunal's Southern Zone bench in Chennai had stayed the project on the basis of some farmers visiting the proposed dam site, which was subsequently quashed by the Tribunal and has been challenged in the Supreme Court, he added.

 Highlighting that Tamil Nadu is opposed to any project by Karnataka in connection with Cauvery water, as it has got political importance there, he said, ''they oppose even for drinking water, so we too have objected to some of their projects.''
 Earlier, pointing to Shekhawat's statement that the Centre is ready to facilitate talks between Karnataka and Tamil Nadu on the Mekedatu project, Siddaramaiah said, ''he should not have said it, and I condemn it.''
 As he said, the Chief Minister who was present with the Union Minister did not object to the statement, Bommai clarified that Shekhawat made the statement at a press conference much later and it was not in his presence.